Rule Number 1: AA/NA Attendance and Sponsorship

 All medications are subject to management approval.
 Prohibited medications include, but are not limited to, any type of narcotic medication, tranquilizers, benzodiazepines, opiates, amphetamines, and opioid maintenance therapy (suboxone/buprenorphine, methadone).

 Residents are REQUIRED to take ALL medications AS PRESCRIBED or AS INDICATED on the label.
 The Welcome House is NOT responsible for the resident(s) medical or pharmaceutical care.

 Failure to comply with the prescription and other medications requirement WILL result in DISMISSAL from the Welcome House.

-Please note: Residents found to be, or suspected of, abusing over-the-counter (OTC) or prescribed, permitted medications WILL be considered NON-COMPLIANT.
+Please note: Residents found to be, or suspected of, abusing over-the-counter (OTC) or prescribed, permitted medications WILL BE considered NON-COMPLIANT and subject to dismissal.

 Rule Number 9: Curfew and Quiet Time

 Residents are REQUIRED to observe house curfew and quiet time.
 When curfew takes effect, hallway lights are turned off, TV Rooms are closed, and noise levels are to be at a “quiet level” in common areas and rooms.
 The front door is locked and no access outside is permitted except for individuals leaving for work or coming in from work.
 NO exceptions will be made to this policy.

 Failure to comply and return to Welcome House by curfew is considered AWOL and the resident is voluntarily discharging themselves from Welcome House.